keten-group/CG_polycarbonate_lammps/README.md

 - tensile_NPT.in
 - tensile_NVT.in

 If the comments within do not satisfy questions, please read the methodology descriptions in (White, H., et al. 2025).
-Please contact if a question persists,
+Please contact if a question persists.

 ## Contact